StoliRocks/visual-image-search/README.md

 ## How does it work?

-Optionally Create an AWS Cloud Formation Using the Following link:<br/>
+To get started, optionally use the following AWS Cloud Formation Template to automatically create all the services required:<br/>
 https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/quickcreate?templateUrl=https://stvwhite-projects-virginia.s3.amazonaws.com/initial_template.yaml&stackName=visual-image-search

-Use the following sample dataset for Training Images of Wine:<br/>
+Optionally download the following sample dataset for Training Images of Wine:<br/>
 https://s3.console.aws.amazon.com/s3/buckets/vis-search-custom-s3buckettraining-gi5xok98fvj3/data/ER-Video/?region=us-east-2&tab=overview

-Upload these directories and images to your training bucket that is created in the CFN step to a directory called 'data' such as:<br/>
+Upload these directories and images to your training bucket that is created in the Cloud Formation step to a directory called 'data' such as:<br/>
 s3://#bucket-name#/data

-In the Jupyter Notebook, use the directory names or similar name to the following variable <br/>
+In the Sagemaker Jupyter Notebook, use the wine names or similar name in the following variable <br/>
 #Define some utility function<br/>
 name = <'Product Name Goes Here'>  # Fill in Directory Name Here